 Are you feeling a little too content?
 Are you aglow with a sunny optimism about where we’re heading?

 “Black Mirror” is here to help you fix that.

-Since its inception in the UK 2011, the science fiction thriller show has been shocking viewers into taping over their web cams and swearing off the latest tech for as long as they can stand.
-Every of the 20 (so far) episodes is a different take on just how fancy technology plus human nature can go awry (often in horrific ways).
+Since its inception in the UK 2011, the science fiction thriller show has been shocking viewers into taping over their webcams and swearing off the latest tech for as long as they can stand.
+Every episode is a different take on just how fancy technology plus human nature can go awry (often in horrific ways).

 Like “The Twilight Zone” of years past, “Black Mirror”’s anthology format allows you to watch episodes in any order and to dive deep into an intriguing new concept each time.
 Applying today’s special effects to the task allows the show to stun in all kinds of chilling new ways.